discord-net/Discord.Net/docs/guides/commands/post-execution.md

 # Preface

-When developing a command system or modules, you may want to consider building a post-execution handling system so you can have a finer control over commands.
-Discord.Net offers several different post-execution workflow for you to work with.
+When developing commands, you may want to consider building a post-execution handling system so you can have a finer control over commands.
+Discord.Net offers several post-execution workflows for you to work with.

 If you recall, in the [Command Guide], we've shown the following example for executing and handling commands,